 Establish Consistent Routines

+Family separation means some fundamental changes in routines, which can make preschoolers feel anxious.
 A child’s adjustment to divorce is assisted when established routines remain constant.
+Children will be reassured if you are able to establish consistent routine.
+By providing routines your preschooler can rely on, you remind them that they can count on you for stability.
 It is helpful to be clear and consistent in your parenting, discipline and daily routines especially at bedtime.
 Bedtime difficulties may arise, so be tolerant of new fears of the dark and other bedtime problems.
 Plan to give extra time and support at bedtime but maintain the schedule.
 DO not let your child manipulate you to extend there bedtime because YOU are feeling guilty over the separation.
 Children feel more secure when standard routines are maintained.

 Reassure Your Child that the Separation was Not Their Fault